FindMySchool LogoFindMySchool

 Parents of Year 2 pupils should ask early about transition support, including how information is passed on, how reading and SEND support plans are transferred, and whether there are joint activities with receiving junior schools.

 For Reception entry in Warwickshire, applications are coordinated by Warwickshire County Council rather than made directly to the school.
-For September 2026 entry, the published deadline is 4.00pm on 15 January 2026, with offers on 16 April 2026.
+For September 2027 entry, applications open on 1 November 2026, the published deadline is 15 January 2027, and offers are released on 16 April 2027.

-Demand is a live issue. provided for primary entry, the school is oversubscribed, with 151 applications for 42 offers.
-In practice, that means families should treat the process as competitive and make sure they understand the local authority oversubscription criteria and how they are applied.
+Demand is a live issue.
+In practice, families should treat the process as potentially competitive and make sure they understand the local authority oversubscription criteria and how they are applied.

 The school promotes visits and refers families to open evenings and tours information via its admissions page, but does not prominently publish a single fixed annual open day date on the page itself.
 A sensible working assumption is that events run at points across the year, and families should check the school’s own booking information for the latest schedule.